GlareDB/glaredb.github.io/introduction/installation/sign-up-for-cloud.md

 <!-- TODO: link to pages once they're written -->

-After signing up, an Organization with a fully-managed GlareDB Deployment are be created and ready to use with the **SQL Workspace** editor in your browser.
+After signing up, an Organization with a fully-managed GlareDB Deployment will be created and ready to use with the **SQL Workspace** editor in your browser.

 ![Editor]